fb pixel

 What are your application dates and how do I apply?

-Applications for a September start date open the November 1 of the previous year and close February 1.
-We do not have January or April start dates and we generally do not consider late admissions.
+Applications for a given September start date open November 1 of the previous year and close February 1.
+We do not have January or April intakes and we generally do not consider late admissions.
+Students would need the program’s permission to have a late application considered.

 You apply online through the Faculty of Graduate Studies.
 You can find more information here: Graduate Studies Future Students web page.